Who is Capital Collection Service?

 West Berlin, NJ 08091

 Should I contact or pay Capital Collection Service?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Capital Collection Service for millions of clients nationwide.
+The most effective way to deal with Capital Collection Service is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Capital Collection Service on behalf of their clients.

 Will Capital Collection Service sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
-It’s also quite possible that you may never hear from or have to deal with Capital Collections again.
+They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
+It’s also possible that you never hear from or have to deal with Capital Collections again.

 Capital Collection Service Complaints

 Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If a debt collector is harassing you, you may want to consider filing a complaint.